RsyncProject/rsync/rsync.1.md

     When both sides of the transfer are at least 3.2.0, rsync chooses the first algorithm in the client's list of choices that is also in the server's list of choices.
-If no common compress choice is found, the client exits with an error.
+If no common compress choice is found, rsync exits with an error.
 If the remote rsync is too old to support checksum negotiation, its list is assumed to be "zlib".

     The default order can be customized by setting the environment variable RSYNC_COMPRESS_LIST to a space-separated list of acceptable compression names.
-If the environment variable contains a "`&`" character, the string is separated into the "client list & server list".
-If the resulting string is empty (or contains only whitespace) the default compress list is used.
-    Any unknown compression names are discarded from the list, but a list with only invalid names will result in a failed negotiation.
+If the environment variable contains a "`&`" character, the string is separated into the "client list & server list" otherwise the same string applies to both.
+If the string (or string portion) contains no non-whitespace characters, the default compress list is used.
+Any unknown compression names are discarded from the list, but a list with only invalid names results in a failed negotiation.

     There are some older rsync versions that were configured to reject a `-z` option and require the use of `-zz` because their compression library was